sylili/prime-lister/README.md

 # Prime founder app

-This app founds the prime numbers in the range you set.
+This app finds the prime numbers in the range you set.

 # Instructions